Counting tanglegrams with species: Unrooted tanglegrams

 and we obtain a formula for the cycle index of $U$,

 The first few terms of $Z_U$ are

 Then the species of unrooted tanglegrams is the Cartesian product $U\times U$, with cycle index $Z_U* Z_U$ and the species of unrooted unordered tanglegrams is $E_2\{U\}$, with cycle index $h_2\{Z_U\}$.
-The numbers $b_n$ of unrooted tanglegrams and $c_n$ of unrooted unordered tanglegrams for small values of $n$ are as follows:
+These cycle indices are easily computed, and the numbers of unlabeled tanglegrams of these types may be obtained from the cycle indices by \eqref{e-unl1}.
+The numbers $b_n$ of unrooted tanglegrams and $c_n$ of unrooted unordered tanglegrams, with $n$ leaves, for small values of $n$ are as follows:

 The sequence $b_n$ is \seqcite{A259115} and the sequence $c_n$ is \seqcite{A259116}.